DNNCommunity/DNNDocs/content/developers/extensions/dnn-manifest-schema/index.md

     ```

-Right-click on the link to download a sample theme manifest: [MyThemeManifest.dnn](MyThemeManifest.dnn).
+Right-click on the link to download a sample theme manifest: [Sample Manifest File](http://www.Google.com).